|50mg, 100mg, 200mg tablets 100mg/ml oral solution (sugar free)

 1mg/ml oral liquid

-Orodispersible tablets restricted to those unable to swallow solid dose forms or problems with concordance.
+Orodispersible tablets and oral liquid restricted to those unable to swallow solid dose forms or have problems with concordance.

 200mg/5ml oral solution